Experience-Monks/git-lfs-utils/README.md

 ./setup.sh
 ```

-adding the `--override-git` options will add function that will call the appropriate git command.
+adding the `--override-git` flag will add a shell function that will call the appropriate git command.

 git clone -> quick-lfs-clone
 git pull -> quick-lfs-pull